techcovered/techcovered.github.io/changelog/index.markdown

 This page is the log of the changes which have been applied to Techcovered.

+**22nd March, 2015**

+* UI improvements.
+Now, whenever user refreshes page or moves from one page to another, the color scheme of the website changes to 8 predefined colors.

+* Changed the ugly adblock banner to one with a cat.

 **12th March, 2015**

 It has been almost a year since I last changed the blog design and this time, I was planning to do something radical - change the very foundation of the blogs.
 I migrated my blog from Wordpress to Jekyll, hosted by Github.